 ARTICLE IV.
 MEETINGS OF THE CORPORATION.

 Section 1.
-Annual Meeting: The first annual meeting shall be held on the second Monday in November following the date of incorporation of the Association, and each subsequent annual meeting of Members shall be held on the second Monday in November of each succeeding year.
-At such meetings, then Board shall be elected by the Members in accordance with these Bylaws.
+Annual Meeting: The Annual Meeting of Members of the Association shall be called at any time during the calendar year by the Board, and, if not called for a different day during the year, shall be held on the second Monday in November, or any other day in November as determined by the Board.
+At such meetings, the Board shall be elected by the Members in accordance with these Bylaws.
 The Members may transact such business at such meetings as may properly come before them.

 Section 2.
 Place of Meetings: Meetings of the Members shall be held at the principal office of the Corporation or at such other suitable place convenient to the Members as may be designated by the Board.

 Section 3.
-Special Meetings: It shall be the duty of the President to call a special meeting of the Members if so directed by resolution of the Board or upon a petition signed and presented to the secretary by not less than 25% of all of the votes of the Members.
-The notice of and special meeting shall state the time and place of such meeting and the purpose thereof.
+Special Meetings: It shall be the duty of the President to call a Special Meeting of the Members if so directed by resolution of the Board or upon a petition signed and presented to the Secretary by not less than ten percent (10%) of all of the votes of the Members.
+The notice of any Special Meeting shall state the time and place of such meeting and the purpose thereof.
 No business shall be transacted at a special meeting except as stated in the notice.

 Section 4.
-Notice of Meetings: It shall be the duty of the Secretary to mail a notice of each annual meeting, other than the first annual meeting, and each special meeting of the Members, at least ten (10) but not more than sixty (60) days prior to such meeting, stating the purpose thereof as well as the time and place where it is to be held, to each Owner of record, at such address as such Owner shall have designated by notice in writing to the Secretary.
+Notice of Meetings: It shall be the duty of the Secretary to mail a notice of each Annual Meeting, other than the first Annual Meeting, and each Special Meeting of the Members, at least ten (10) but not more than sixty (60) days prior to such meeting, stating the purpose thereof as well as the time and place where it is to be held, to each Owner of record, at such address as such Owner shall have designated by notice in writing to the Secretary.
 The mailing of a notice of meeting in the manner provided in this Section shall be considered service of notice.

 Section 5.
-Adjournment of Meetings: If any meeting of Members cannot be held because a quorum is not present, a majority of the voting power of the Members who are present at such a meeting, either in person or by proxy, may adjourn the meeting to a time not less than forty-eight (48) hours from the time the original meeting was called, without additional notice to Members.
-Notwithstanding anything to the contrary contained in these Bylaws, the presence, either in person or by proxy, of at least ten percent (10%) of the total voting power of the Association, at such an adjourned meeting shall constitute a quorum.
+Adjournment of Meetings: If any meeting of Members cannot be held because a Quorum is not present, a majority of the voting power of the Members who are present at such a meeting, either in person or by proxy, may adjourn the meeting to a time not less than forty-eight (48) hours from the time the original meeting was called, without additional notice to Members.
+Notwithstanding anything to the contrary contained in these Bylaws, the presence, either in person or by proxy, of at least ten percent (10%) of the total voting power of the Association, at such an adjourned meeting shall constitute a Quorum.

 Section 6.
 Order of Business: The order of business at all meetings of the Members shall be as follows: